Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Case Study

-For synthesizing the controller with our approaches, we choose $n=4$ and $\gamma = 0.002$ to compute the ($\varepsilon_x$,$\varepsilon_u$)-contraction-based approximation of the maximal HCI-set, and select $\varepsilon = 0.08$ to compute the $\varepsilon$-expansion-based approximation.
-For applying \texttt{ROCS}, we select $\varepsilon=0.04$ and $\mu=0.04$ as the discretization parameters for state and input sets, respectively, (see~\cite[Section 4-A]{Li2021Specification} for their definitions) for a fair comparison with the setting of $\varepsilon$-expansion-based approach considering~\cite[Lemma 1 and Theorem 1]{Li2021Specification}.
-Accordingly, we use the same discretization parameters for state and input sets when applying \texttt{OmegaThreads}.
-The computation times for synthesizing controllers are summarized in Table~\ref{tbl:compare2}\footnote{No final computation time is reported for \texttt{OmegaThreads} since the required memory (about 11TB) exceeds the limitation of our computer.}.
-One can readily see that set-based approaches required less computation time than the other two approaches.
+Following the same settings as in Table~\ref{sim_results}, we choose $n=3$ and $\varepsilon_x\!=\!\varepsilon_u\!=\!0.036$ to compute the ($\varepsilon_x$,$\varepsilon_u$)-contraction-based approximation of the maximal HCI-set, and select $\varepsilon = 0.002$ to compute the $\varepsilon$-expansion-based approximation.
+For applying \texttt{ROCS}, we select $\varepsilon=0.001$ and $\mu=0.001$ as the lower bounds of discretization parameters for state and input sets, respectively, (see~\cite[Section 4-A]{Li2022Specification} for their definitions) for a fair comparison with the setting of $\varepsilon$-expansion-based approach~\cite[Lemma 1 and Theorem 1]{Li2022Specification}.
+Moreover, considering the limitation of our computer, $0.2$ is used as the discritization parameter for discretizing the state and input sets when deploying \texttt{OmegaThreads}, \texttt{TuLiP}, and \texttt{helperOC}.
+The computation time for synthesizing controllers with different approaches is summarized in Table~\ref{tbl:compare2}, which indicates that our approaches require less computation time than other ones.
+Concretely, $>$6 h means that the corresponding synthesis procedures did not terminate within 6h, and that the actual computation time is undecided.
+Additionally, when applying \texttt{OmegaThreads}, no controller was found in all cases with the current discretization parameters.
+Therefore, smaller discretization parameters for the state and input sets are needed to potentially obtain controllers, which would, however, result in longer computation time.
+As for using CBF-based methods in~\cite{Anand2021Compositional}, although we set the potential control barrier function, the multipliers, and the controller as polynomials of up to degree eight, no controller was found in any cases.